Own-Data-Privateer/hoardy/README.md

   hoardy deduplicate --shard 4 /backup

   # assuming the previous command was interrupted in the middle, continue from shard 2 of 4
-  hoardy deduplicate --shard 2/4 /backup
+  hoardy deduplicate --shard 2/4/4 /backup

   # shard the database into 4 pieces, but only process the first one of them
-  hoardy deduplicate --shard 1/1/4 /backup
+  hoardy deduplicate --shard 1/4 /backup

   # uncertain amounts of time later...
+  # (possibly, after a reboot)

+  # process piece 2
+  hoardy deduplicate --shard 2/4 /backup
+  # then piece 3
+  hoardy deduplicate --shard 3/4 /backup

-  # process pieces 2 and 3
+  # or, equivalently, process pieces 2 and 3 one after the other
   hoardy deduplicate --shard 2/3/4 /backup

   # uncertain amounts of time later...